weheartit/simple-socket/README.md

   // handle incoming data
   socket.onData = function(data) {
-    // socket.writeable() will return false if the socket is currently disconnected or the underlying socket is not writable if (socket.writable()) {
+    // socket.writeable() will return false if the socket is
+    // disconnected or the underlying socket is not writable if (socket.writable()) {
-      // write will callback with an error (close events before drain are treated as an error) socket.write(data, function(err) {
+      // write will callback with an error
+      // (close events before drain are treated as an error) socket.write(data, function(err) {
         if (err) console.error('unexepected error', err.stack);
       });